Medicare Initial Enrollment Period Calculator & Medicare Calculator

 How Can I Enroll in Medicare?

 There are six key Medicare enrollment periods.
 During these periods, you can join, switch, and drop Medicare and Medicare Advantage plans.
-Learn More About Medicare PlansInitial Enrollment Period

 The Initial Enrollment Period is when you can first sign up for Medicare coverage.
 Essentially, you have a seven-month window during which you can enroll in Medicare.
 It starts three months before your 65th birthday month and ends three months after your 65th birthday month.
-During your Medicare Initial Enrollment Period, you can:- Join Medicare Part A and B (hospital insurance and medical insurance);

 - Enroll in Medicare Advantage Plan (Medicare Part C);